dcos/cosmos/README.md

 2. The package being installed was published as a Universe package with `packagingVersion` 3.0 and the package has a marathon template defined
 3. The package being installed was published as a Universe package with `packagingVersion` 3.0 and the package has a `.cli` object defined in it's resource set

+## Reporting Problems

+If you encounter a problem that seems to be related to a Cosmos bug, please create an issue at [DC/OS Jira](https://dcosjira.atlassian.net/secure/Dashboard.jspa).
+To create an issue click on the `Create` button at the top and add `cosmos` to the component.